 A Relative in Need is a Relative Indeed

-You see, libraries are generally more peaceful than homes.
+Or how about your local library?
+Libraries are generally more peaceful than homes.
 And you can focus better on your studies in a library than in a lousy and noisy neighbourhood.

-Why You Shouldn’t Worry Too Much About Distractions
+#Mistake 5.
+Worrying Too Much About Distractions

-Remember: Your life energy flows in the direction of your focus – you become your focus.
+Your life energy flows in the direction of your focus – you become your focus.

 Take a deep breath.
 Close your eyes for a moment and speak to yourself, “I am now going to focus on my studies.
 I know distractions are there, but they mean nothing.
 My focus is powerful than distractions.”